Value cannot be blank

 We actively address the communication of safety performance and activities across the company.
 This includes daily toolbox talks about safety topics in production huddles, lessons learned reports published weekly throughout the company, safety stand-downs that will include work stoppages to talk about safety and many other local communication efforts.
 It also involves programs aimed at recognition for proactive safety improvements initiated by employees through hazard identification and near miss programs.

 To further promote safety awareness within the service centers, we celebrate Safety Week which underscores the safety standards we have in place and reminds employees how precautionary measures impact the success of the business and their own well-being.
 During Safety Week, facilities throughout the organization host events that reinforce Ryerson's safety standards and celebrate employees for maintaining a strong safety track record.

-Ryerson is in full compliance with EPA regulations in how it handles waste and annually allocates capital for energy efficient solutions in its warehouses.
+Ryerson is in compliance with EPA regulations in how it handles waste and annually allocates capital for energy efficient solutions in its warehouses.
 Ryerson's recycling programs are fully underway, from scrap metal to supplies, helping divert excess materials from landfills.

 A full listing of our safety data sheets (also known as material safety data sheets, SDS sheets or MSDS sheets) are available along the right side of this page.
 This information may be useful for safety training or compliance.